 With its distinctive ‘Geordie’ accent, there can be no mistaking when you have arrived in ‘the toon.’
 It is a hugely interesting place to be with a fascinating past that spans back many years and this is depicted by the many wonderful architecture.
 From the Middle Ages to the Tudor period, the Stuarts to the Victorians ~ Newcastle is literally steeped in history.
 Each building has its own story to tell of invasions, sieges, religions and royalty.

 In days gone by, there was strong emphasis on railways, coal mining and ship building but now Newcastle has been spectacularly transformed into one of Britain's leading cities.
-It is now a strong commercial, retail and cultural hub also with a major focus on manufacturing, finance, sciences and healthcare, offshore and marine and creative and digital.
+It is now a strong commercial, retail and cultural hub but also with a major focus on technology, manufacturing, logistics, finance,education, medical sciences and healthcare, offshore and marine and creative and digital.
 Last year it was named as being the smartest city in the UK due to the city’s commitment to being pioneers in technology and the city is recognised on a global scale.

-The economy is boosted by tourism and is worth billions of pounds and supports thousands of jobs and in 2018, Newcastle was voted the ‘ best place to visit in the world’ by Rough Guides and a year later was voted ‘the friendliest city in Britain’ by travel site Big 7.
+The economy is boosted by tourism and is worth billions of pounds which supports thousands of jobs.
+Recently, Newcastle was voted the ‘’best place to visit in the world’ and a year later was voted ‘the friendliest city in Britain’.

 Schooling is considered excellent and attracts families to certain areas of Newcastle because of this.
-Newcastle University is highly respected and is a global leader in several fields and has recently been recognised for overall excellence by QS Stars.
+Newcastle University is highly respected being a global leader in several fields and has recently been recognised for overall excellence by QS Stars.

 Newcastle is renowned for its exciting and vibrant nightlife with so much variety on offer.
 Bars, restaurants, cocktail bars and clubs all flourish here in this city that rarely sleeps.

-Further afield is the wonderful world famous Beamish ~The Living Museum of the North, Northumberland National Park and of course all of the stunning coastlines.
+Slightly further afield is the wonderful and world famous Beamish ~The Living Museum of the North, Northumberland National Park and of course all of the stunning coastlines that are nearby.

 Newcastle International airport has flights to over 80 direct destinations and handles several million passengers each year.
-Major road connections and a direct and swift rail service to London make travel extremely easy with an average train time lasting as little as three hours.
+Major road connections and direct and swift rail services to London make travel extremely easy with an average train time lasting as little as three hours.